HRVIP/3D-printer/README.md

 --------------

 Dust and debris can get lodged in the nozzle and reduce, skew, or wholly prevent easy and consistent extrusion.
-Use the ‘Cold Pull’ method to clean the nozzle (possibly have to repeat several times).
+Use the **‘Cold Pull’** method described in [this MakerGear article](https://makergear.zendesk.com/hc/en-us/articles/115005186283-The-Cold-Pull-Nozzle-Cleaning-Method) to clean the nozzle (you may have to repeat this procedure several times).
-Old PLA can cause similar symptoms since it absorbs water (see above), which will in turn vaporize inside the nozzle and form bubbles which will resist extrusion
+Old PLA can cause similar symptoms since it absorbs water (see above), which will in turn vaporize inside the nozzle and form bubbles which will resist extrusion.
-Only replace the nozzle if the Cold Pull method does not work (assuming PLA is good) DO NOT INSERT ANY FOREIGN OBJECT IN THE NOZZLE IN ATTEMPT TO UNCLOG Doing so many physically scratch or otherwise damage the nozzle, resulting in poor performance, or worse, introduce even more debris
+Only replace the nozzle if the Cold Pull method does not work (assuming PLA is good).
+**DO NOT INSERT ANY FOREIGN OBJECT IN THE NOZZLE IN ATTEMPT TO UNCLOG.**
+Doing so may physically scratch or otherwise damage the nozzle, resulting in poor performance, or worse, introduce even more debris.

 Replacing Filament
 ------------------

-Suggest performing a ‘Cold Pull’ every time you remove and replace the filament.
+We suggest performing a ‘Cold Pull’ every time you remove and replace the filament.
-Extruder feed gear is slightly misaligned from the nozzle feed hole -- requires a flat, dull tool to gently push the filament perpendicular to the feed path to align it with the nozzle feed hole.
+Note that the extruder feed gear is slightly misaligned from the nozzle feed hole.
+If the new filament does not feed directly into the nozzle and instead strikes to the side, you will need a flat, dull tool to gently push the filament and make it align it with the nozzle feed hole.
-MakerGear official YouTube channel has a tutorial for swapping filament.
+[This video](https://www.youtube.com/watch?v=Ni7xN4616No) from the MakerGear official YouTube channel is a tutorial for swapping filament.

 Bed Leveling